Is it safe to eat a high cholesterol diet to build muscle?

 When I consider the body of evidence Ravnskov reviews along with the fact that 50% of heart attack patients have low LDL and low HDL, hence low TC, I conclude it is likely that the correlation of high cholesterol with cardiovascular risk is spurious.
 Most likely, those younger people who have both high cholesterol and high cardiovascular mortality risk – well-known to be mostly males – are most likely also doing or subject to something else – e.g. smoking, eating lots of sugar (see below), high blood pressure, high stress employment (e.g. corporate job) or unemployment, hazardous environment (e.g. war, crime) or employment (e.g. deployed soldier, police officer, coal miner, steel worker, etc.), divorce or loneliness,33 or some other factor which increases their cardiovascular disease risk, and their high cholesterol just so happens to be at the scene of the crime or may even be caused by these other factors.

 From the above, I conclude that even if by maintaining a low total or LDL cholesterol level (and ignoring LDL particle size) I could prevent death from heart disease, I might in this effort increase my risk for any other type of death, thereby outweighing the putative cardiovascular risk reduction.
 When I then consider that particle number (LDL-P) is far more important than TC level (see above), and my lipid profile with a high total and LDL cholesterol also indicates a low LDL-P, I can see no reason to strive for a low total cholesterol level.
 Since there appears to be no overall mortality benefit to having a low serum cholesterol level, I see no rationale for aiming for a low total cholesterol level and avoiding high cholesterol.
-High cholesterol diets are harmless if they produce a low serum LDL particle number.
+Some evidence suggests high cholesterol diets present little risk if they produce a low serum LDL particle number.

 Pharmaceutical companies that sell cholesterol-lowering drugs do not like this message.
 Sales of cholesterol-lowering drugs were $35 billion in 2010 alone.
 According to a 2011 report in The Telegraph: